Guides

 inputs

-Objects to be evaluated and documented in the developer framework.
+Objects to be evaluated and documented in the ValidMind Library.
 They can be any of the following:

-• model: A single model that has been initialized in ValidMind with vm.init_model().
-See the Model Documentation or the for more information.
+• model: A single model that has been initialized in ValidMind.
+Refer to the vm.init_model() function for more information.

-• dataset: Single dataset that has been initialized in ValidMind with vm.init_dataset().
-See the Dataset Documentation for more information.
+• dataset: Single dataset that has been initialized in ValidMind.
+Refer to the vm.init_dataset() function for more information.

 • models: A list of ValidMind models - usually this is used when you want to compare multiple models in your custom tests.

 • datasets: A list of ValidMind datasets - usually this is used when you want to compare multiple datasets in your custom tests.
-See this example for more information.
+(Learn more: Run tests with multiple datasets)

 parameters